I am a product comparison expert and household cost cutter who always likes to know exactly what I'm paying for.

 So the more well-known a name brand is, the more money its company likely spent for advertising and marketing, and the only way to offset that additional cost is to charge more for the product.
 In other words, with name-brand products you, the consumer, end up paying richly for those ads.

-2. Because It Takes a Lot of Investment in Research and Development (R & D) to Invent Something New
+2. Because It Takes a Lot of Investment in Research and Development (R & D) to Create a New Product

 Starting from scratch always takes more time, effort, and investment—the same goes for product development.
 In order to enter the market, a new product might go through years of testing and refinement.
 And if a product is potentially dangerous (like a new drug for example), it will require even more lengthy clinical trials and intense R & D to mitigate risk and control damage.